Clear Coat Failure

 • Can either of these clear coat problems be repaired?

-Unfortunately in a large percentage of the cases, people will have deferred any viable solution to their clear coat problems to a point where the clear coat has aged to the point of complete clear coat failure.
+Unfortunately, in many cases, people delay addressing clear coat issues until the clear coat has deteriorated to the point of complete failure.

-This means that sections or areas of your car may be experiencing complete clear coat failure, but most other areas of your car's clear coat can still be saved through traditional car polishing steps.
+This means that while some sections may have experienced full clear coat failure, other areas might still be salvageable with traditional car polishing techniques.

 What Is Car Clear Coat